auth0/java-jwt/README.md

 > Note - Support for ECDSA with curve secp256k1 and SHA-256 (ES256K) has been dropped since it has been [disabled in Java 15](https://www.oracle.com/java/technologies/javase/15-relnote-issues.html#JDK-8237219)

-> Note - The RSASSA-PSS algorithms (PS256, PS384, PS512) rely on the JVM for RSASSA-PSS support, which is available natively from Java 11 onwards.
+> Note - The RSASSA-PSS algorithms (PS256, PS384, PS512) rely on the JVM for RSASSA-PSS support, which is available natively from Java 11 onwards via the `SunRsaSign` provider ([JDK-8146293](https://bugs.openjdk.org/browse/JDK-8146293)).
 On Java 8, a security provider that implements `RSASSA-PSS` (such as [BouncyCastle](https://www.bouncycastle.org/)) must be registered on the classpath; no additional provider is bundled by this library.

 > :warning:  **Important security note:** JVM has a critical vulnerability for ECDSA Algorithms - [CVE-2022-21449](https://nvd.nist.gov/vuln/detail/CVE-2022-21449).
 Please review the details of the vulnerability and update your environment.
 ### Installation